Interjections in English with Examples and Meanings

 Examples: Phew!
 Whoa!

-Example Sentence: Phew!
-That test was easier than I thought.
+Example: Phew!
+That test was easy!

 15. Interjections for Surprise